 - 100,000 (total capacity) - 300 (buffer) is 99,700

 - After accounting for the other lists: 99,700 - 20,000 is 77,700 remaining capacity

 - Size of each EBL (Lines in block) is 77,700 / 8 (# of lists) = 9712

 If you are using a single VDOM, you can opt to use the command and copy and paste the commands below to create the EDL entries.
 If you are using multiple VDOMs the syntax slighting differs, please refer to the PAN-OS documentation.

 Connect to the PAN device using a web browser, login and select Objects and then Dynamic Block Lists and then add a new list.

-You should call the list ThreatSTOP-block1 and add the source URL as follows: https://panpolicies.threatstop.com/<block list name>.<ThreatSTOP account ID>.threatstop.local
+If you set ‘lines in block’, you should call the list ThreatSTOP-block1 and add the source URL as follows:

 Click on the Test Source URL button and confirm that the device is able to download the blocklists without errors.
 If successful set the Repeat pull down to Hourly and set the time to, 08, then press OK.

 Now repeat the process to create additional block lists replacing the 001 in the URL with 002 to 008 and similarly replacing the ThreatSTOP-block1 with ThreatSTOP-block2 to ThreatSTOP-block8 in the name.
 Having done that you should create the ThreatSTOP allow list in the same way.

 - Now go to Policies, and add an inbound policy that permits traffic originating with the ThreatSTOP-allow list (source) in the untrust zone to anything in the trust zone.